 - freshly ground black pepper to taste

 - 2 teaspoons minced fresh thyme or 1 tsp. dried

 - 1/2 teaspoon smoked spicy paprika agridulce or pimenton de la Vera

 - 16 ounces cannellini beans 1 can, drained

 - 1 tablespoon lemon juice

 - Place the barley in a pressure cooker or large soup pot, add the vegetable broth, and bring to a boil.
 If pressure cooking, lock the lid in place and bring to high pressure; cook under pressure for 18 minutes.
+(In an Instant Pot, just set the pressure to high and set the timer for 18 minutes.)
 Bring pressure down with a quick release method.

 - If cooking in a regular soup pot, lower the heat and simmer, covered, for 30 to 40 minutes.